 The grass isn’t always greener, I have my investment and trading strategies and I continue to grow NWG, everything is laid out in front, I just need to put the effort in and execute.
-I would also tell myself never to rely on one business and always keep creating more, because as I have learned, many online businesses do not last forever.
+I would also tell myself never to rely on one business and always keep creating more because as I have learnt, many online businesses do not last forever.

 I would tell him not to listen to 99% of most people.